Despite having great hair, he wears a lot of hats.

-Back on dry land, he was a founding member of vocal-electronic collective Sonos (signed to Verve Forecast) whose US/UK touring included live performances at SXSW, Sundance, ASCAP Film/TV Awards, Next Big Nashville, KCRW, NPR, BBC Americana, Studio 360, XM/Sirius and collaborations with Sara Bareilles, Kanye West, Ozomatli, Margaret Atwood, and the Young @ Heart Chorus.
+•Verve Forecast vocal-electronic collective Sonos, whose US/UK touring included live performances at SXSW, Sundance, ASCAP, NPR, BBC, XM/Sirius and collaborations with Sara Bareilles, Kanye West, and Margaret Atwood.

-Separately, Paul served three summers as Music Director for TASIS (The American School In Switzerland) where he composed an original score for the world debut musical of The Little Prince.
-As an educator he has worked with the Atlantic Theater Company, The Leadership Program, Imagine Works, Keys To Success, DramaZone, Education Through Music and with his alma mater’s Bruins On Broadway.
+Paul served three summers as Music Director for TASIS (The American School In Switzerland) where he composed an original score for the world debut musical of The Little Prince.
+As an educator he has worked with Atlantic Theater Company, Imagine Works, Education Through Music and The Leadership Program.